-Open Daily 9:00 AM–6:00 PM — Excluding major holidays (New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, Christmas)
+We’re open daily from 9:00 AM—6:00 PM, excluding major holidays (New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, Christmas).

 Whether your dog is a 16 week puppy or 16 year geriatric, getting outside and going for a walk is typically a good idea.
 Even just standing up and going for a slow paced walk can help slow the decline of old age.
 More than just relief of bladder and bowel, a walk offers relief of mind and body.
 Whether it’s to provide physical therapy to recover from injury and slow down the effects of aging, or to get or keep in shape, think of us as your dog’s personal trainer.
 We are also your dog’s social coordinator, matching up with dog walkers and other dogs, like a dating service.

 There is a reason why many dogs get the yippie when they see the leash and hear “wanna go for a walk?”
 Going for a walk is a treat when they get to go places they enjoy, and meet friends along the way.

 Walking outdoors can lower stress and lift mood, release natural painkilling endorphins and lower cortisol levels.
 You know the content dog when you see him.
 He walks with a loose leash, a soft expression on his face and a little bounce in his step.
 He wears an ear to ear grin as his nose bends to meet the breeze.